 Anawalt offers several choices of soil for your container planting:

-• Premium Soil – Made with indoor plants in mind.
-This soil has a rich organic base of peat moss, composted bark, and a small nutrient charge with some perlite added for texture and appearance.
+- Premium Soil – Made with indoor plants in mind.
+The soil has a rich organic base of peat moss, composted bark, and a small nutrient charge with some perlite added for texture and appearance.

-• Organic Humus – Formulated for LA-area gardeners.
-This soil mix contains minerals, peat moss, and composted bark mulch.
+- Organic Humus – This soil mix contains minerals, peat moss, and composted bark mulch.

-• Top Soil Mix – An ideal “fill in” soil mix for all purposes.
-Our soil mix works well for filling in low areas in your yard, blending with potting soil to add weight, or as a standalone planting mix.
+- Top Soil Mix – An ideal “fill in” soil mix for all purposes.
+It mix works well for filling in low areas in your yard, blending with potting soil to add weight, or as a standalone planting mix.
 Topsoil mix is excellent for containers because it has added sand, which will increase your container weight, making it less likely to blow over on a windy day.

-• Rose Planting Mix – This mix carries a virtually neutral pH and has no added nutrient package.
+- Rose Planting Mix – This carries a virtually neutral pH and has no added nutrient package.
 It’s formulated for hibiscus, Mandevilla, plumeria, and all patio container plants.

 What to Grow